intellatech/intella-hiring-challenges/backend/README.md

 ### 6. Testing

-Implement comprehensive test coverage for your application:
+Implement test coverage for your application:

 - **Unit tests** for services and generators
 - **Integration tests** for API endpoints
 - Use `pytest` with fixtures
-- Aim for reasonable code coverage (>70% is recommended)
+- Aim for reasonable code coverage
 - Tests should cover:
   - Core API functionality
   - Data validation